jxm6165/singularity-torch-rocm/tutorial_pod_env_setup.md

 #### Option 2 (not recommend but good to study): Using ROCm Base Docker Image and Build PyTorch From Source

 This option is considered to be more flexible than Option 1.
 However, the setup procedure will be much more complex than Option 1.
 The workflow will be installing singularity on local machine, define our own container recipe, build container image based on the recipe by singularity and transfer the built container image from local to POD cluster for later use. **Note**: (Oct 2022) PyTorch + ROCm package from `pip` wheel has embedded miopen kernel compilation issues, so we have only to build PyTorch from source, which is a big inconvienience.
-FYI, check [that  issue](https://github.com/ROCmSoftwarePlatform/MIOpen/issues/1709#issuecomment-1220033318).

-*   `singularity`  can be installed on Linux machines (Ubuntu or CentOS).
+FYI, check [that  issue](https://github.com/ROCmSoftwarePlatform/MIOpen/issues/1709#issuecomment-1220033318).c`singularity`  can be installed on Linux machines (Ubuntu or CentOS).
 If your local machine is running a different OS, please try to set up linux environment or get a Linux instance from any cloud computing service, like AWS EC2.
 For general purpose, the steps below are running on an AWS EC2 instance.

 *   AWS EC2 Setup (skip this step if it is unnecessary)